Karzam/Karzam/README.md

 ### I'm [Baptiste](https://www.baptistemenard.com/about) 👋

 I'm a fullstack developer based in Mont-de-Marsan (Landes)
-With 3 years of experience in software development
+With 3 years of professional software development

 #### Main stack